-One of the things that I have noticed to be a game changer are habits.
-But, changing an habit, unlearning or learning any habit can be a challenge.
+One of the things that I have noticed to be a game-changer are habits.
+But, changing a habit, unlearning or learning any habit can be a challenge.

-When you’re able to control your habits and the patterns that your mind creates, you won’t have any issues into achieving all the results you want to achieve.
+When you’re able to control your habits and the patterns that your mind creates, you won’t have any issues in achieving all the results you want to achieve.

-But if you lack the mind power to control your thoughts, then you’re not going to be able to direct your conscious thinking into achieving better results.
+But if you lack the mental power to control your thoughts, then you’re not going to be able to direct your conscious thinking into achieving better results.

-Habits are actions or behaviours that become repetitive.
+Habits are actions or behaviors that become repetitive.
 Any repetitive habit can be either healthy or unhealthy.
-The goal would be to grow more healthier habits and forget the unhealthy ones.
+The goal would be to grow healthier habits and forget the unhealthy ones.

-Habits are based upon the reward mechanism system, since every single time that we drink alcohol, gamble or play video games we get a rush of dopamine.
+Habits are based upon the reward mechanism system, since every single time that we drink alcohol, gamble, or play video games we get a rush of dopamine.
 This chemical makes us feel good.
 We crave more of it.
-We will be prone to repeating more and more the original behaviours that caused that dopamine release.
+We will be prone to repeating more and more the original behaviors that caused that dopamine release.
 Hence, a habit is created.

 The way to improve your habits is quite simple.
 You need to start by listening to yourself.
 Listen to your body, to your mind, to your soul.
-You need to put all of the behaviours that you consider to be a habit and scrutinise each an every one, deeply.
+You need to put all of the behaviours that you consider to be a habit and scrutinize each and everyone, deeply.
 After that, you need to basically decide if it is good for you and it should be kept, or if it is unhealthy and it needs to either be eliminated or changed.

 When you are repeating things over and over again, you are able to create and form habits.